A Guide to the Counseling Experience

 People can seek help from a therapist by themselves (one-on-one therapy or individual therapy), in a group led by a therapist (group therapy), with their families (family therapy) or spouses (marital or couples therapy).
 A self-help group is a special type of group in which there is usually no professional leader and where members share experiences with others in the same position or circumstances.

 Psychodynamic or Psychoanalytically-Oriented Therapy has its roots in psychoanalysis but is shorter in duration and number of sessions per week.
 Again, there are many different approaches within this type of therapy but the underlying thrust is to examine past experiences and their contribution to patterns in present relationships and behavior.
-It is believed that the past and present cannot be separated and that understanding the past helps ameliorate present difficulties.
+It is believed that the past and present are connected and that understanding the past helps ameliorate present difficulties.
 This approach may be best for people experiencing problems in relationships or with more diffuse or less specific discomforts or complaints.

 Behavioral Therapy targets specific symptoms.
 The therapist usually proposes actions to decrease those symptoms.
 This approach is probably best in treating phobias and habits like smoking.